Detailed Overview of the GMAT

 The test is administered using Computer-Adaptive Testing (CAT), as opposed to a paper-and-pencil test.
 There are many features of CAT that are different from paper-and-pencil testing, but the test is calibrated so that test-takers should receive approximately the same score using CAT as they would taking a paper-and-pencil test.
 The paper test was offered overseas, but that has become obsolete with Pearson VUE taking over as administrators.

-The GMAT is given in English, and consists of the following four separately timed sections: Two Analytical Writing tasks (AW), Quantitative (math), and Verbal.
+The GMAT is given in English, and consists of the following four separately timed sections: One Analytical Writing task (AW), Quantitative (math), and Verbal.
 The AW section is always first, followed by Quantitative and then Verbal.
 An optional break of 8 minutes is allowed before and after the Quantitative Section.

 - Analytical Writing Assessment 1 essay, 30 minutes; the essay asks for an analysis of an argument.